 The former Land of Oz theme park that operated during the 1970s atop Beech Mountain reopens occasionally for us to follow the Yellow Brick Road to Emerald City to see the Wizard.
 Over the years, Autumn at Oz (photos on this page) has grown from a small reunion of former employees to a celebration that draws huge crowds for a nostalgic stroll through the remains of the popular Land of Oz theme park that closed in 1980.
 It was a living adaptation of L. Frank Baum’s classic novel, “The Wonderful World of Oz,” upon which the 1939 film is based (celebrating its 80th anniversary!).
 The park atop the mile-high summit reopens only for two special events.
 Beech Mountain is about 80 miles north of Asheville (see directions below).

-2023 will mark the 30th anniversary for Autumn at Oz weekends!
 This popular event will happen over three weekends this year with all Oz characters.
-Tickets are $55/person, kids aged 2 and under are free.
-Tickets go on sale June 16!
+Tickets are $60/person, kids aged 2 and under are free.
+Tickets are on sale now!
 The event usually sells out in advance.
 Go to their website for details.

 Autumn at Oz Dates